 Was America Founded As A Christian Nation?, Forbes: "Few matters ignite more controversy than America ’s Christian roots.
 The issue reverberates anew this electoral season where the faiths of both major candidates have been questioned.
 Religion imbues politics....
 As historian John Fea notes, “If the Treaty of Tripoli is correct, and the United States was not ‘founded on the Christian religion,’ then someone forgot to tell the American people… The idea that the United States is a ‘Christian nation,’ has always been central to American identity.”
 But debate rages over whether the Founders were Deists and why the Constitution bears no mention of God."

 (Note that the Treaty of Tripoli including the "not founded on the Christian religion" statement, in the English translation, was unanimously ratified by the U.S. Senate in 1797.
 With no navy, the new nation had to defer to the Pasha/ruler of the Muslim Barbary pirates of Tripoli who demanded huge tribute payments to stop them from capturing American ships and enslaving their crews.
 In London, when asked by America's ambassador -- why the hostility against America, the Barbary ambassador quoted a verse from the Koran as their basis for enslavement and subjugation of Christians.
 The hostility of Muslim pirate nations toward "Christian" nations was not unknown to American leaders.
-Hense the American government's interest in appealing to the pirates as not being a "Christian-founded" nation.
+Hense the American government's interest in appealing to the pirates as not being a "Christian-founded" nation (nice try -- the Babaries knew better).
 After the U.S. built a navy and defeated the Barbary nations in 1801, a subsequent treaty was negotiated and ratified without this statement.)

 Freemasonry and the founding fathers